tweet Follow @@jeremyrsalem

 Only you know which category you fall in to…

-If you feel like mentorship would benefit you, I want to remind you that the window to apply for the Shopify Implementation Program is closing FAST.
+If you feel like mentorship would benefit you, I want to remind you that the window to apply for the Store Implementation Program is closing FAST.

 December 10th is the LAST DAY we are accepting applications for 2017.
 After that, we’re strictly working with our current students and new students on setting themselves up for a GREAT start to 2018.